alikureishy/SDC-advanced-lane-lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+Similarly, the steps for vehicle detection were the following:

+* Train a classifier to detect if an image is that of a vehicle
+* Utilize the classifier to detect cars in each frame by utilizing a sliding window search over the frame
+* Utilize clustering algorithms (spatial and temporal) to eliminate false positive car detections
+* Merge the clustered detections into single bounding boxes using various types of merging algorithms
+* Output the resultant bounding boxes around detected cars as they progress across the road on the screen

 I've tried to make the utility extensible and configurable.
 All configuration settings involving locations of points on images have been expressed as a fraction of the 2 dimenions.
-So, for such configurations, no changes ar necessary when changing the input video frame size.
+So, for such configurations, no changes are necessary when changing the input video frame size.
 A significant amount of time was spent building a 'framework' which could support the needs of the project, and to allow for such configurability.
 In as much as the parameters for this project were known to me, the implementation does a reasonably good job.
-However, a *lot* still remains to be cleaned up and refactored.
+However, a _lot_ still remains to be cleaned up and refactored.
 Please bear this in mind during any inspection of the code base.

 ### Installation